What did Jesus' followers believe about the meaning of the resurrection?

 Because Christ has been raised, the grave is not the end of our lives.
 Paul tells the Corinthians, Christ’s resurrection is the firstfruits of a great harvest to come.
 Though death came by the first Adam, in the second Adam “shall all be made alive” (15:22).

 Apart from the resurrection of Christ, we have no future hope.
 But since Christ has been raised, we are those who can look death in the face knowing that it has no final victory, no lasting sting (1 Cor.
 15:54-55).

-Because of this hope, those who believe have their life take new meaning.
+Because of this hope, those who believe have their lives take a new meaning.
 Paul ends 1 Corinthians 15 by saying.
 “Therefore, my beloved brothers, be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain” (15:58).
 Because Christ is risen we have the assurance that our labor for the risen Christ is not pointless, but will matter for all eternity.
-What a hope this is!
+What hope this is!

 Receiving the free gift